The Amazing Kreskin: Criticism

+Throughout his career, Kreskin has made a number of public claims that have been widely disputed or debunked, leading some critics to accuse him of embellishing stories to enhance his persona.

 In 2002, Kreskin made a prediction that there would be a mass UFO sighting over Las Vegas on June 6 between the hours of 9:45 PM and midnight that would be witnessed by thousands of people.
 He also said that if there were no sighting, he would donate $50,000 to a charity.
 Hundreds of people camped out that evening, yet no sighting occurred.
 On June 8, Kreskin appeared in the opening segment of the Coast to Coast AM radio show, hosted by Art Bell, to explain what had happened.

-Bell read Kreskin's press release over the air to the effect that: "The sighting prediction was a total fabrication in order to prove people's susceptibility to suggestion post 9/11".
+Bell read Kreskin's press release over the air to the effect that "the sighting prediction was a total fabrication in order to prove people's susceptibility to suggestion post-9/11".
 Kreskin claimed he was concerned that a terrorist, with the skills of a mentalist such as himself, could pull a similar stunt involving something much worse.
 He stated that the predicted sighting was only an "experiment".
 When asked about the $50,000 donation he previously promoted, Kreskin claimed there was indeed a sighting that night since he said glowing green orbs were supposedly spotted in the sky just before midnight and reported by witnesses after news camera crews had already left the scene.

 Because of this one reported sighting, Kreskin said his prediction came true anyway and therefore he did not have to pay the money he previously announced.
 This statement offended Art Bell, who opined that this was merely a publicity stunt on Kreskin's part, and officially banned Kreskin from his show.

+Kreskin had repeatedly stated that he was the inspiration for Johnny Carson’s comedic character Carnac the Magnificent, which featured regularly on The Tonight Show.
+Kreskin stated that Carson developed the character after seeing him trip onstage during a 1964 television appearance, mimicking both his physical entrance and mentalist persona.
+However, television historians have consistently traced the Carnac character's origins to earlier comedy routines such as Steve Allen’s "Answer Man" and radio skits dating back to the 1950's.
+Neither Carson nor his writing staff ever credited Kreskin as an influence.